Franklin's lost expedition: Simpson Strait

 Members of the Franklin expedition crossed the southern shore of King William Island and made it onto the Canadian mainland; this is evident by the fact that human remains from the expedition have been found inland on the Adelaide Peninsula.
-This may have involved walking across the Simpson Strait which is now known as a way through from the Atlantic to the Pacific.
-It is possible that the Franklin expedition did discover that this is a Passage.
-As none of the members of the party made it out alive, it is not known whether any member of the party had realized this.
-George Back had discovered the strait in 1834 but did not realize it was a Northwest Passage.
-In any case, by 1854, it was widely believed that the remnants of the party had crossed the strait, and Lady Franklin was informed of such on 12 January by the Admiralty.
+This may have involved walking across the Simpson Strait, which has since been recognised as one of the Northwest Passages to the Pacific.
+As none of the members of the expedition survived, it is not known whether any member of the party had realised this.
+George Back had discovered the strait in 1834 but did not realise it was a Northwest Passage.
+In any case, by 1854, it was widely believed that the remnants of the expedition had crossed the strait, and Lady Franklin was informed of such on 12 January by the Admiralty.

-Franklin’s claim to having discovered the Passage is strengthened by Charles Richard Weld’s assertion that Franklin had long suspected that the Simpson Strait did connect the two oceans.

-In 1860, Francis McClintock ascertained that the Simpson Strait was indeed a Northwest Passage.
-Following this discovery, to honour John Franklin’s legacy, the Royal Geographical Society declared that his lost expedition was the first expedition to discover the Passage.
+Franklin's claim to having discovered the Passage was strengthened by Charles Richard Weld's assertion that Franklin had long suspected that the Simpson Strait did connect the two oceans.
+In 1860, McClintock ascertained that the strait was indeed a Northwest Passage.
+Following this discovery, to honour Franklin's legacy, the Royal Geographical Society declared that his lost expedition was the first expedition to discover the Passage.
 Lady Franklin was given a medal in his name.

-The Northwest Passage would not be fully navigated by boat until 1906, when Roald Amundsen famously traversed the passage on the Gjøa, via the Simpson Strait.
+The Northwest Passage would not be fully navigated by boat until 1906, when Roald Amundsen famously traversed the passage on the Gjøa via the Simpson Strait.